 Food and Nutrition Major

-Dietetics Option - Becoming a Registered Dietitian
+Dietetics Option - Becoming a Registered Dietitian Nutritionist (RDN) or Nutrition and Dietetic Technician, Registered (NDTR)

-A Registered Dietitian (RD) is someone who is considered an expert in food and nutrition.
+A Registered Dietitian Nutritionist (RDN) is someone who is considered an expert in food and nutrition.
 If you want a career that is exciting, challenging, and allows you succeed, excel, and feel good about what you do, then consider the field of dietetics.
 Dietetics is the high-tech science of applying food and nutrition to health.
 It's a vital, growing field open to creativity and opportunity; the possibilities are endless.
 For more information, please visit the web site for the Academy of Nutrition and Dietetics.

-RDs Work in a Variety of Different Work Settings
+RDNs Work in a Variety of Different Work Settings

 Hospitals, HMOs or other health care facilities, educating patients about nutrition and administering medical nutrition therapy as part of the health care team.
 They may also manage the food service operations in these settings, as well as in schools, day-care centers, and correctional facilities, overseeing everything from food purchasing and preparation to managing staff.